Read below to learn the rules of the SLPL.

 How do I earn free trades?

 - You will earn two free trades if you pay your entry fee in full before first pitch on the big Opening Day.

-- You will earn one free trade for each new owner you recruit, up to three maximum.
-(Does not include owners who have not been in the league during any previous SLPL season.)
+- You will earn one free trade for each new owner you recruit, up to three maximum. ("New owners" is defined as owners who have not been in the league during any previous SLPL season.)

 How do I score points for the Overall Standings?Points for the Regular Season Standings, Playoff Standings, and Overall Standings are awarded as follows:

 During the Regular Season...